Mastercard expands the Priceless Planet Coalition’s forest restoration effortApril 20, 2022 | Dubai, United Arab Emirates

 Uniting in climate action

 The Priceless Planet Coalition unites companies, communities and consumers in climate action and now includes more than 100 partners globally, including sustainably minded merchants, fintechs and global banks.
-Each partner is helping to fund forest restoration through consumer engagement and donation campaigns that encourage people to take climate-friendly actions or make direct contributions through a donation platform.
-For instance, in the US, Mastercard recently announced a partnership with The Atlantic on an immersive show in Los Angeles, A Forest For The Trees, designed to inspire audiences to rethink their relationship with the natural world.
-Conservation International will plant a tree for every ticket sold to the show to benefit the restoration of the Priceless Planet Coalition.
+Each partner is helping to fund the forest restoration through consumer engagement and donation campaigns that encourage people to take climate-friendly actions or make direct contributions through a donation platform.
+Recent partners to join the Coalition include Expo 2020 Dubai, Siemens Software, Emirates NBD, Network International, HSBC and Premier Bank Somalia.
+Emirates Nature-WWF is the implementation partner in the UAE with Faja Lobi in DRC, Wells for Zoë in Malawi and Conservation International Madagascar in Madagascar.

 “There’s growing acknowledgement that investing in the preservation and restoration of the natural world around us is critical also to tackling climate change,” says Bo Lidegaard, historian, diplomat, former climate change negotiator, and advisor to the Coalition.
 “The Priceless Planet Coalition is designed in a way to maximize impact for the planet, rooted firmly in the best science and quality planning and monitoring.”